…asks OUT in a preamble to an interview with the falsetto pop singer who dodges labels:

 More to the point, I wasn’t aware that Morrissey had ‘come out’ as Elton John.
 Or gay, for that matter.

 As anyone who’s been paying attention since the early 80s can tell you (if they’ve got their teeth in), Morrissey was never ‘in’.
-His lyrics and his album sleeves and his sensibility were, from the very beginning, outrageously, molestingly direct.
-Much more so, arguably, than if he had announced he was ‘gay’ on John Craven’s Newsround.
+His lyrics and his album sleeves and his sensibility were, from the very beginning, outrageously direct.

 The point of much his art – and its genius – has been to try and escape the tedious, literal-minded and terribly un-sexy discourse of ‘sexuality’.
 He’s come closer to doing that than almost any artist.
 It’s why I’ve dubbed him – only slightly hyperbolically – possibly the greatest lyricists of desire ever.

-Though this isn’t necessarily something that’s made him terribly happy.
+Though this isn’t necessarily something to recommend.
+As I put it in Saint Morrissey, it’s not made him terribly happy.

 Perhaps, as many people appear to be convinced, Morrissey is simply lying.
 Perhaps secretly he is the life and soul of Elton John’s hot-tub parties, has his own booth at Heaven nightclub, possesses Europe’s largest collection of peaked caps, and has a live-in boyfriend who is Kylie Minogue’s personal stylist and colonic-irrigationist.
 (Funnily enough, no one ever seems to think that Morrissey’s “really” covering up a life of secret heterosexual bliss, even though being outed as straight, i.e. post-Seventies Bowie, would probably be much more embarrassing for him).